 During periods of economic uncertainty there are plenty of things for those in business to be worried about – from concerns around cash flow and supply chain issues, to sales figures and access to credit, the list can seem endless.
 With so much demanding your attention it’s all too easy to get bogged down in the running of day-to-day operations – but good leaders know that in times of crisis communication is key and keeping your employees informed about the ongoing situation is essential.

 You’ll already be aware of the need to update participants on their equity stock plan’s progress during the plan’s normal life cycle and, while it might not seem like a top priority during a recession, this is actually something you’ll want to keep doing.
-The benefits of equity stock plans are well documented – they promote retention, loyalty and align staff goals with those of the company, so a mass exodus from your scheme isn’t going to do anyone any favors.
+The benefits of employee stock plans like ESPP are well documented – they promote retention, loyalty and align staff goals with those of the company, so a mass exodus from your scheme isn’t going to do anyone any favors.

 At Global Shares we understand the importance of maintaining clear communication channels.
 Our platform allows for emails to be centralized and distributed simultaneously, regardless of location, language or time difference, so you can be assured your participants are kept informed during this confusing and troubling time.